 - secondments and technical workshops;

-- advanced training courses organized by associated partners;
+- advanced training courses organised by associated partners;

 - participation in international conferences and meetings;

-- one Summer and one Spring School organized by full partners belonging to the private sector;
+- one Summer and one Spring School organised by full partners belonging to the private sector;

 - Mid-year and End-year Meetings – Network Coordination;